BalasaiAnish/Rover/README.md

 ## Progress

 ### Tasks remaining:
-1. Interface IMU with STM32 using I2C
+1. Interface IMU with STM32 using I2C (Testing required)
-2. Interface wheel encoders using interrupts using SMT32
-3. Use microros to publish acquired data to a Ubuntu environment
+2. Use microros to publish acquired data to a Ubuntu environment (Publishing IMU data remaining)

 ### Tasks completed: